 Careers for information technology graduates

 Information technology is a lucrative industry offering a variety of career paths.
-The following list includes a few of these career specialities, along with education, salary and job outlook information.
+The following list includes a few of these career specialties, along with education, salary and job outlook information.

-Computer and information systems managers plan and implement computer systems within organizations.
-According to the BLS, most of these professionals hold bachelor degrees in an IT-related field.
-Their employment is expected to grow by 17 percent through 2018.
-May 2009, median salary for computer and information systems managers: $120,640.
+- Computer and information systems managers plan and implement computer systems within organizations.
+According to the BLS, most of these professionals hold bachelor's degrees in an IT-related field.
+Their employment is expected to grow by 15 percent through 2022.
+May 2014 median salary for computer and information systems managers: $127,640

-Computer network, systems, and database administrators help organizations store and share information via their computer networks, intranets and the Internet.
-The BLS notes that these professionals have varied educational backgrounds, making this an ideal career for those with associate degrees in information technology.
-Employment of these professionals is expected to grow by a whopping 23 percent in the decade preceding 2018.
-May 2009, median salary of computer network, systems, and database administrators: $74,290.
+- Database administrators help organizations store and share information via their computer networks, intranets and the Internet.
+The BLS notes that these professionals have varied educational backgrounds.
+Employment of these professionals is expected to grow by an average rate of 12 percent in the decade preceding 2022.
+May 2014 median salary of database admins: $80,280

-Computer software engineers and programmers create and test software and other computer applications.
+- Software Developers, Applications create and test software and other computer applications.
 The BLS notes that an associate degree in information technology is typically adequate education for these professionals.
-May 2009, average annual salary for computer programmers: $74,690.
+May 2014 average annual salary for applications-oriented software developers: $95,510

-Computer support specialists help organizations and workers use and repair computers and related software.
-An associate degree in information technology is adequate education for most computer support specialist positions, which the BLS projects will grow by 14 percent between 2008 and 2018.
-May 2009, average annual salary for computer support specialists: $47,360.
+- Computer User Support Specialists help organizations and workers use and repair computers and related software.
+An associate degree in information technology is adequate education for most computer support specialist positions, which the BLS projects will grow by 17 percent between 2012 and 2022.
+May 2014 average annual salary for computer user support specialists: $47,610

 Visit our Guide to College Majors to learn more about information technology programs.